survivejs/webpack-book/manuscript/packages/01_consuming.md

 },
 ```

 T> [script-loader](https://www.npmjs.com/package/script-loader) allows you to execute scripts in a global context.
-You may have to do this if the scripts you are using rely on a global registration setup.
+You have to do this if the scripts you are using rely on a global registration setup.

 ## Removing Unused Modules